 - In A Canticle for Leibowitz, the readers know the world had had a great nuclear sometime in the past (our present).
 Then there's The Simplification, which is another world-wide war, and a third war (nuclear again) in the third part.
 The book ends with what's left of humanity moving on to a new planet, to probably keep the cycle of stupidity going.

-- Indeed, cherished by the Mallorean.
+- Cherished by the Mallorean.
 Due to a mistake in the fabric of the universe, events recur with minor changes throughout history.
 By the end of the series, the heroes are actively noticing the recursion and using it to their advantage.
 The ultimate goal of the series is to fix this, so that time can finally move ahead.

 - In The Wave, a High School history teacher is trying to show his class just how easily the Nazis came to power, only to be met with disbelief by students who think that "it can't happen here."
 So he shows them otherwise by starting a fascist movement in the class.

-- Played with in ''Tomorrow Town"; the story is set in a camp of futurists who are deeply contemptuous of past and those who they see as trapped within it, but find themselves repeating certain historical patterns about how society develops and people interact within them without even realizing it.
+- Played with in ''Tomorrow Town"; the story is set in a camp of futurists who are deeply contemptuous of the past and those who they see as trapped within it, but find themselves repeating certain historical patterns about how society develops and people interact within them without even realizing it.
 Furthermore, their efforts to predict the future are inept at best and doomed to failure.
 Just as the past will repeat itself, the future can't be forced no matter how hard you try.

 Live Action TV

 - In Third Watch, Ty's father is murdered years before the series starts.
 His partner Sully finds out the truth behind the murder (that the murderer was paid by a corrupt cop, CT Finney) but says nothing in order to protect Ty's family's police pension.
 Fast forward to 2004, where CT Finney is exposed and commits suicide.
-Ty ends up helping Finney's son to make it look like an accident - so that Mrs Finney can still get her police pension.
+Ty ends up helping Finney's son to make it look like an accident-so that Mrs. Finney can still get her police pension.

 - The Criminal Minds episode "Birthright" ends with the villain being killed by his pregnant wife, just like his father (also a serial killer) was.